Benson Veteran Cycle Museum

-Benson Veteran Cycle Museum is a private museum of veteran cycles in the village of Benson near Wallingford in Oxfordshire, England.
+Benson Veteran Cycle Museum is a private museum of veteran cycles located at The Bungalow on Brook Street in the village of Benson near Wallingford in Oxfordshire, England.

-The museum has over 500 cycles dating from 1818 to 1930, with associated documentation and records.
-The museum is open by appointment.
-There is a Benson Veteran Cycle Club annual rally on the first Sunday of July each year.
+The museum features a large private collection of over 500 historic cycles dating from 1818 to 1930, alongside associated archival documentation and records compiled by its late founder, Ned Passey.
+The museum is open strictly by appointment only.
+The associated Benson Veteran Cycle Club hosts an annual rally on the first Sunday of July each year, drawing vintage cycling enthusiasts from across the region.